 With Bizagi Studio, you create business applications inside of a Bizagi project.

-Within that project, you may create any number of processes (unlimited), while having them share a common data model if desirable (e.g, relying on a same entity definition for customers), share a common set of end users and share a common authentication mechanism, a common URL for end user access, among others.
-A project will make use of its three default environments (development, testing and production).
+Within that project, you may create an unlimited number of processes, while having them share a single data model if desirable (e.g, relying on a single entity definition for customers), a single set of end users and a single authentication mechanism, and a single URL for end user access.
+A project makes use of its three default environments: development, testing and production.

-Even though through the Studio you may create multiple projects, these are not often needed/ideal and mainly valuable when wanting to deliver different implementations targeted for different setups (e.g, for an on-premises setup).
+Even though through the Studio you may create multiple projects, these are not often needed/ideal and mainly valuable when wanting to deliver different products or implementations of a product targeted for different setups (e.g, for an on-premises setup).

-Deployments to PaaS environments consider business applications stored in one project only, and merging processes spread throughout different projects is not supported.
+Deployments to Automation Service environments consider business applications stored in one project only, and merging processes spread across several projects is not supported.